 The path to net-zero is paved with new forms of energy generation.
-As a business, most of our portfolio of opportunities are in supporting companies find clean energy solutions for industrial and domestic applications to ensure their customers, our wider supply chains and society achieves its goal.
+As a business, most of our portfolio of opportunities are in supporting companies to find clean energy solutions for net zero in industrial and domestic applications to ensure their customers, our wider supply chains and society achieves its goal.

 2050 is the magic year.
 A year that governments hope to proclaim, ‘we’re operating at net-zero carbon!’.
 Each member state of the Paris Agreement is creating and implementing various strategies to tackle some of the biggest contributors of emissions.
 Most of these contributors are in the transportation, agriculture, industry, or building sectors.

 For those very compelling reasons, as a global collective we are pushing towards renewable energy sources to build a sustainable future and meet targets to cut global emissions to zero – or at least to offset our greenhouse gas output.

 Let’s take a look at the 6 main renewable energy sources and the advantages and disadvantages of each. …

 From automotive to construction, many different industries and sectors, wheels are in motion to bring in legislation and new standards that will help us push towards the goal of net-zero emissions by 2050.

 Currently under review is the Future Homes Standard – updates to Building Regulations for new dwellings which will impose stricter material standards and set emissions targets.

 In this post, we’ll give you a summary of the Future Homes Standard and what it will mean for the industry. …